Self Guided Day Tour of the Best Breweries in San Diego

 Stone Brewing in Point Loma, San Diego

-Stone Brewing is set within an old military industrial complex in Point Loma.
+Stone Brewing is set within an old military-industrial complex in Point Loma.
 You’re going to get lost going to the bathroom because the place is so big and full of options, including a huge bar and plenty of interior and exterior seating.
 The Liberty Station location is very attractive, set within an old historic naval training center complete with outdoor waterfalls and landscaping.

 Be sure to use the restroom because their sink is an experience!
 It’s cool to sit outside and be right underneath airplanes coming in for landing at San Diego international airport nearby.

 This is a good place to get some food, whether an appetizer or meal.
 There is a seasonal menu that changes throughout the year and specialty beers that are brewed at this location only, along with classic staples on tap.
-The thing I love most about Stone is that the staff is incredibly knowledgable about beer.
+The thing I love most about Stone is that the staff is incredibly knowledgeable about beer.
 They’ll help you pair food and beer unlike any other stop of the day.

 The Stone IPA put west coast IPAs on the map – stay classic and try one or pace yourself and embrace your inner arrogant bastard with an Arrogant Bastard Ale.